A Dallas Cowboys football blog

 Cowboys Need Jaylon Smith to Stay Hot as Kyler Murray Comes to Town

-The Cowboys have showed they have similar plans for first-round pick Micah Parsons, who's gotten work at both linebacker and .
-They've also seen Neal struggle in pass coverage thus far.
+The Cowboys have showed they have similar plans for first-round pick Micah Parsons, who’s gotten work at both linebacker and defensive end.
+They’ve also seen Neal struggle in pass coverage thus far.
 While the thought of maximizing depth at LB by adding them to the rush is a good one on paper, the Cowboys priority here needs to be bodies that can actually play on the second level.
-Vander Esch will have the opportunity to do so from the WILL position, and whether or not it's Jaylon Smith joining him at MIKE is entirely up to the fifth-year player.
+Vander Esch will have the opportunity to do so from the WILL position, and whether or not it’s Jaylon Smith joining him at MIKE is entirely up to the fifth-year player.

 Though the Cowboys preseason kicks off in less than a week, the team is a long way from knowing what their defense will look like in 2021.
 Jaylon Smith will have some role, even if the long term plan is for Parsons and Cox to work their way into more snaps.